ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ## Send Parameters {#send-params}

-\[MICHAEL: Here, things get really messy (even after I cleaned them up a bit).
-First, I see no need to have app intents defined both per-connection (in an earlier section) AND per-content.
-If they really make sense per-content, they should be defined here and not in the other section.
-However, some of the ones here VERY obviously don't fit a single piece of content: stream bitrate sent / stream bitrate received.
-This is about a number that, by nature, is a longer term average.
-Sure, an application may want to change it whenever, and it can
---- but that doesn't make it something that really relates to a single piece of content.
-These two make so little sense here that I decided to remove them for you.
-For the others, please make up your mind where they fit / what they relate to.
-Second, whatever will remain doesn't need its own "app intents" heading: it will only relate to content, genuinely making it a "content property".
-I leave the heading in there now just so the app intents stuff stands out a bit more, but when you're done removing things, please remove this heading and make what's left a part of the Content Properties.]
-\[PHILS: Cleanup done.
-From my perspective, there are Parameters (including Intents), that belong in both categories.
-Besides those that are useful for per-connection and per-content path-selection (I removed those for v1), there remain two dual-use properties: "Send Bitrate" (path selection in connection / shaping and de-bursting in ) and "Timeliness" (path selection and DSCP default in connection / buffering and DSCP per content) --- in both cases, I don't see how to achieve the functionality when having them only in one of the places.]

 The Send action takes per-Content send parameters which control how the contents will be sent down to the underlying Protocol Stack and transmitted.